alandoherty95/Milestone-Project-2/README.md

 - I deployed my website again, checking all images, functionality, links were working correctly.

-### User Stories
+### Testing - User Stories

-Persona One: I use the Discover Limerick website to identify places I would like to visit and explore.
-I am able to pick my favourite places to visit and then formulate plans.
-There are so many places worth visiting in Limerick City so it is helpful to narrow down the best places in my area.
-I really like the 'Monthly Recommendations' provided and I am looking forward to seeing more attractions that I have not had the chance to see even though I have always lived in Limerick.
-This website allows me to focus my time and attention on the main locations worth visiting.
+Persona One: I can open the main homepage and scroll down to quickly view ‘Our Monthly Favourites’.
+I am able to click on each selection to find out more information as well as related locations that I might be interested in.

-Persona Two: I like to organise my time efficiently in an attempt to visit multiple destinations on the same day.
-This website is very useful for planning and selecting my desired locations.
-I really enjoy reading information about each location.
-My knowledge of Limerick has grown immensely after reading the information contained in the About section.
-This allows me to gain a better understanding of each destination and make the most of my trip to Limerick.
-The website allows me to plan and organise a more productive trip.
+Persona Two: I can view all selected locations in the Google Maps section allowing me to plan my route efficiently.
+I can click on each marker to learn more information about each location.
+I like to visit several places in the same area and so, this feature is beneficial to me.

-Persona Three: I have recently become more active and adventurous.
-The website has been instrumental in encouraging me to get outdoors more often.
-I enjoy grabbing a coffee at some of the recommended coffee shops and then walking around the city, particularly the Riverside Walk.
-I have significantly increased my step count and overall health and fitness levels in recent weeks with the help of 'Discover Limerick'.
-I love the mobile version of the website as it allows me to check in while moving around the city.
+Persona Three: I can navigate throughout the website to view all attractions, activities and coffee spots before deciding.
+Being able to see these attractions, motivates me to be more active and spend more time outdoors exploring.
+I like using the mobile version of the website because I can check it while moving around the city.

 ### Further Testing